Yale-BIM/f21-assignments/assignment-3/README.md

     Explain in your report how your calibrate_K.py script should be run, how you formulated a system of equations to solve for $`K`$, and how you solved the system.
 Provide the resulting value for $`K`$ in your report as well.

     > Tip: The 3D and 2D points are in very different scales, and this can make your system of equations poorly conditioned.
-As suggested in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book (pp. 181, Algorithm 7.1), it is recommended that you normalize the data before solving for instrinsic parameters, and that you then denormalize the estimated parameters to get the values in the right scale.
+As suggested in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book, it is recommended that you normalize the data before solving for instrinsic parameters, and that you then denormalize the estimated parameters to get the values in the right scale.
+See page 107, Sec.
+4.4.4, and page 181, Algorithm 7.1, in the book.

 ## Part V. Estimating depth from images (only for students taking CPSC-559)